Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 products and open-source softwares that I still use today (like [f.lux](https://justgetflux.com/) for example).
-In the beginning, I really enjoyed that, but after some time, some day it really started to feel like a chore and it became hard to stay up-to-date.
+In the beginning, I really enjoyed that, but after some time, some day it really started to feel like a chore and it became harder to stay up-to-date.

 So I decided to create a tool which would make this easier for me, and that's how I started my own news aggregator.